WuTheFWasThat/vimflowy/docs/dev_setup.md

 Note that you may make new documents simply by visiting `http://localhost:3000?doc=<documentname>`

+For a full set of options, see

+    npm start -- --help

 ### Tests

 To run unit tests automatically (when files change) from the development server, add the `test` flag: